A morning shot of Lake Windermere showing the stone walling and the stile providing passage over the wall.

 What are the best lesser-known walking areas in Cumbria?

-Beyond the Lake District, the Eden Valley, Solway Coast AONB, and the Cumbrian section of Hadrian’s Wall Path offer quieter, equally rewarding routes.
+Beyond the Lake District, the Eden Valley, Solway Coast National Landscape, and the Cumbrian stretches of Hadrian’s Wall Path offer quieter, equally rewarding routes.

 Does Cumbria have coastal walking routes?